KatDan/Arkanoid/README.md

 #### PowerUp
 This class represents a power up.
 It is defined by its radius, position of the center, speed of falling down, visibility state and the type.

 Visibility state describes whether the power up is visible and twinkling without moving, or whether it is falling down.
+IT is represented by `bool isFalling` and `int sleepTime`.

 Type of a power up is one of the values from `enum PowerUpType`, that determines what special behavior will be activated after paddle catching the power up.